 12 hours is just the right amount of time, but if you want to leave them longer, that’s fine too.
 Just be sure to add a little extra milk in the morning as they will have absorbed most of the liquid.

 Q: Are Soaked Overnight Oats Healthy?

-A: Yes, soaked oats are healthy as they’re a good source of fiber, protein, vitamins, and minerals.
-Soaking them overnight also makes them easier to digest.
+A: Yes, soaked oats are healthy whole grains which are a good source of fiber, protein, vitamins, and minerals.
+Some people find that soaking them overnight also makes them easier to digest.

 Q: What Can You Add To Overnight Oats For Flavor?

 A: There are so many possibilities when it comes to adding flavor to your oats.
 Sweet options include fruit, honey, maple syrup, chocolate chips, or nut butter.

 For a savory twist, try adding: spices like cinnamon or pumpkin pie spice, shredded cheese, cooked bacon or sausage, or chopped nuts.
 The possibilities are endless!

 Both soluble and insoluble fibers are found in oats.
 Soluble fiber forms a gel-like substance when mixed with water in the GI tract, which can help slow down digestion and keep you feeling full longer (4).
 It can also make stool softer and easier to pass.
 Insoluble fiber helps add bulk to stool and prevents constipation (11).